Dhruvsongara/Dhruvsongara/README.md

 ## 🧑‍💻 About Me

-I'm a passionate **Full Stack Web Developer** with live project and client-facing experience.
-My focus is on creating scalable, user-centric applications that solve real-world problems.
-I have also been actively involved in national-level hackathons, worked with real-time AI models, and deployed production-grade websites for clients.
+I'm a passionate Full Stack Web Developer with live project and client-facing experience.
+While I haven’t yet contributed to large-scale open-source projects via pull requests, I’ve deployed and currently maintain production-grade websites, including a full-featured e-commerce platform.
+I now understand the complete pull request workflow and am actively looking to contribute to impactful open-source projects.
+My hands-on experience, adaptability, and ability to deliver real-world solutions make me a strong and eligible candidate for development roles in open, collaborative environments.

 > 💡 I believe in building solutions, not just writing code.